List of Blue Grass Boys members: 1939–1941: Early recordings and first musicians' strike

-1944–1948: The classic bluegrass band with Lester and Flatt
+1944–1948: The classic bluegrass band with Flatt and Scruggs

 Earl Scruggs (left) and Lester Flatt (right) joined Monroe's band in 1945 and remained until 1948.

 The musicians' strike officially ended on November 11, 1944.
 Before the end of the month, Clyde Moody left to start a solo career and Jimmy "Tex" Willis was brought in to take his place on the recommendation of Wise and Watts.
 The group completed their first recording session since 1941 — and first for Columbia Records — on February 13, 1945, tracking the singles "Rocky Road Blues", "True Life Blues" and "Blue Grass Special".
 Early the next month, Watts requested a leave of absence following the death of his father, with friends Willis and Wise joining him.
 They were temporarily replaced by guitarist Lester Flatt, fiddler Jim Shumate and bassist Andy "Bijou" Boyette.
 Watts returned in late-April, although Willis and Wise did not, at which point Flatt and Shumate became full-time members, and Bradshaw departed.
 Watts took another leave of absence in late-July when his wife was about to give birth to their first child, with Monroe's brother Birch brought in as his temporary substitute.

 After the war ended in September, Shumate took a brief leave of absence for the birth of his second child.
 Monroe used various Grand Ole Opry fiddlers in his place, as well as Birch on occasion.
 That same month, Akeman enlisted in the army and was replaced by Jim Andrews, although within a few weeks the former had returned.
 He left again at the end of the tent touring season in early November to pursue comedy.
 Later that month, Howdy Forrester returned from service to retake his position, bringing his brother Joe along to take over bass duties while Watts was still on leave.
 Shumate remained for around a week as part of a three-fiddle lineup before leaving; his last day with the group was December 1, 1945, when he arranged an audition for Earl Scruggs to take over Akeman's vacated position.